-1 Children previously looked after are those children adopted or with a special guardianship order or child arrangements order.
-This definition was amended following a determination by the OSA in August 2014.

-2 A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite placement or very short term or bridging foster placement.
+- 1 Children previously looked after are those children adopted or with a special guardianship order or child arrangements order.
+This definition was amended following a determination by the OSA in August 2014. - 2 A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite placement or very short term or bridging foster placement.

-Home address
+Home Address

-The address provided must be the child's current permanent address at the time of application:

-- At the time of application" means the closing date for applications - "Permanent" means that the child has lived at that address for at least a year

-Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.

-The application can only be processed using one address.
-If a child lives at more than one address (for example due to a separation) the address used will be the one where the child lives for the majority of the time.
-If a child lives at two addresses equally, parents/carers should make a single joint application naming one address.
+- ☐ The address provided on the application form must be the child's current permanent address at the time of application. - "At the time of application" means the closing date for applications. - "Permanent" means that the child has lived at that address for at least a year. - Where a family has not lived at an address for a year at the time of application, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.
+If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested. - ☐ It is for the Local Governing Body (as the admission authority) to determine the address to be used for admission purposes. - □ The application can only be processed using one address.
+If a child lives at more than one address (for example due to a separation) the address used will be the one where the child lives for the majority of the school week.
+If a child lives at two addresses equally, parents/carers should make a single joint application naming one address. - □ If the child's living arrangements change after you apply and they now spend the majority of the school week living at a different address, you must provide evidence of the new permanent address.
+Addresses will be verified as necessary with Hertfordshire County Council's Shared Anti-Fraud Service.
 If a child's permanent residence is disputed, parents/carers should provide court documentation to evidence the address that should be used for admission allocation purposes.
-If two applications are received, with different addresses and/or different preferences, neither will be processed until the address issue is reconciled.

-It is for a child's home Local Authority to determine address.
-If two applications, with different addresses are received from the same Local Authority, it will be for that Local Authority to determine permanent address.
-If two applications are received from two different Local Authorities, the above process will be used

-If two different applications are received for the same child from the same address, e.g., containing different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
-Until the preference issue is reconciled neither application will be processed.
+If two applications are received, with different addresses, neither will be processed until the address issue is reconciled.
+If the school receives two different main admission round applications for the same child from the same address e.g. containing different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
+Until the preference issue is reconciled, neither application will be processed.

-For the transfer application rounds, if the initial differing applications (one or both) were received "on-time", an amended joint application will also be considered "on-time" if received before the "late deadline".
-If the amended joint application is received after the late date, it will be treated as "late".
-The late deadlines for the 2023/24 transfer application process is 1st February for reception.

-If these dates change, amendments will be published on the admissions web pages at the start of the 2023/24 application process in September 2022.

-If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested and verified as necessary with the Shared Anti-Fraud Service.